On the Universality of the Energy Response Function in the Long-Range Spin Glass Model with Sparse, Modular Couplings: Introduction

 We here analyze, within the context of statistical mechanics rather than a detailed evolutionary model, the dependence of a spin glass response function on the modularity of the interactions.
 We consider how the spin glass equilibrates from an initially random state by Glauber dynamics.
 At long times, the finite-size corrections to the energy per spin in the SK spin glass scale as $L^{-2/3}$, where $L$ is the system size \cite{Parisi1,Parisi2,Billoire,Moore}.
-The timescale for convergence grows exponentially with system size, $t_{\rm ERG} \sim t_0 \exp(c L^{1/3})$ \cite{Bouchaud,Horner,Janke,Dotsenko}.
+The timescale for convergence, $t_{\rm ERG}$ grows exponentially with system size, $t_{\rm ERG} \sim t_0 \exp(c L^{1/3})$ \cite{Bouchaud,Horner,Janke,Dotsenko}.

 Here, we derive the approximate response function at short times.
+Since modularity is a relevant, emergent order parameter in dynamical systems \cite{Waddington,Simon,Hartwell1999,Alon,Wagner,Sun}, we consider the ensemble of spin glass Hamiltonians parametrized by modularity, $M$.
 In particular, we make predictions for how the energy relaxation of a dilute spin glass depends on the modularity of the coupling matrix.
 Numerical calculations have shown that the energy per spin relaxes at different rates for spin glass systems of different sizes \cite{Kinzel}, and these simulations provide additional motivation for the present calculations.

-In a replica calculation, we will show that the response function at short times depends on the modularity due to finite size effects.
-Since modularity is a relevant, emergent order parameter in dynamical systems \cite{Waddington,Simon,Hartwell1999,Alon,Wagner,Sun}, we consider the ensemble of spin glass Hamiltonians parametrized by modularity, $M$.
-Near the spin glass transition, approximate analytic calculations suggest that greater modularity may lead to a more rapid energy decay.
-At long times, however, greater modularity leads to less favorable energies.
+In a replica calculation, we will show that the response function at short times is independent of modularity for large system sizes.
 This calculation generalizes the dynamical equations of magnetization and energy \cite{Sherrington1} to the dilute SK model and determines the form that these equations take near the spin glass phase transition.
+The universality of the response function may be broken by finite size effects.
+At long times, greater modularity leads to less favorable energies due to these finite size effects.
+Near the spin glass transition, there are two opposing finite size effects, and greater modularity may lead to a slightly more rapid energy decay.

 The rest of the paper is organized as follows.
 In Section \ref{sec2} we describe simple scaling arguments for the energy relaxation curve at short and long times as a function of modularity.
 In Section \ref{sec3} we introduce the dilute, modular SK model and the projection of the energy dynamics onto the slow modes.
 In Section \ref{sec4} we derive the slow mode dynamics by a replica approach.
 In Section \ref{sec5} we analyze these equations to produce the energy relaxation curve.
 In Section \ref{sec6} we use known thermodynamic finite scaling results to argue how the dynamical equations depend on system size.
 In Section \ref{sec6a} we compare the results to numerical calculations.
 We discuss these results in Section \ref{sec7} and conclude in Section \ref{sec8}.